 Beyond broadcasting, Chris has worked as a doctor in some of the world’s harshest environments, including Arctic expeditions and remote jungle regions - Medicine Men Go Wild (2008) saw him and Xand examine the limitations of Western medicine in remote locations.

 Chris’s contributions to science and public health have been widely recognized.
 In 2016, he won the Max Perutz Award for his research on HIV.
+He became an infection and global health professor at UCLH in 2025.

 © 2025 Mirador Talent Group Ltd. | Privacy Policy | Cookie Policy | Website by Puzzle Comms